Our Complaints Policy

 What Will Happen Next

 1. We will communicate with you by post or e-mail depending on how you contacted us or using the method of contact you requested.
-We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure and asking you to confirm or explain any details.
+We will send you a letter acknowledging receipt of your complaint within five days of receiving it, enclosing a copy of this procedure and asking you to confirm or explain any details.

 2. We will then investigate your complaint.
 This will normally involve passing your complaint to our Client Services Director, Jayne Henshaw, who will review your matter file and speak to the member of staff who acted for you.

 3. The Client Services Director can meet with you to discuss and hopefully resolve your complaint.
 If you would like to do this, please let the Client Services Team know within 14 days of you receiving the acknowledgement letter.
-Within three days of the meeting, the Client Services Director will write to you to confirm what took place and any solutions she has agreed with you.
+Within five days of the meeting, the Client Services Director will write to you to confirm what took place and any solutions she has agreed with you.

 4. If you do not want a meeting or it is not possible for there to be a meeting, the Client Services Director will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 56 days of sending you the acknowledgement letter.

 If you are still not satisfied, you can ask the Legal Ombudsman to consider the complaint.
 Your complaint should normally meet ALL three of the criteria below for the Legal Ombudsman to accept it: